adavidramos/web1-basic/README.md

 Starter files for intro web design/development

-STUDENTS: remove this line and the ones above it.
+STUDENTS: edit this file.
 Add text that describes your project.
 Include your name, web address, code/image citations, and any notes.
-Failure to remove this notice and replace it with appropriate text *will* reduce your grade.